MadHosoi/k5-rancher/Concourse/README.md

 fly -t k5-cnets set-pipeline -p helloworld-pipeline -c pipelines/helloworld-pipeline.yml

 If some changes occurs in the repository, the pipeline launch a new cycle..

+Then, i will link the message of a file in Github to task & slack